Theodore Roosevelt Council

-The Theodore Roosevelt Council, 386 is a local council of the Boy Scouts of America.
-It is one of the nation's oldest, having been home to its namesake, the former US president, who was a founding member of BSA.
+The Theodore Roosevelt Council, 386 was a local council of the Boy Scouts of America.
+It was one of the nation's oldest, having been home to its namesake, the former US president, who was a founding member of BSA.
+On June 24, 2026, Theodore Roosevelt Council and Suffolk County Council merged to form Scouting America Long Island.

 History

 The council was established in 1917 as the Nassau County Council (#386).
 Although Nassau County was the primary residence of Theodore Roosevelt, the name was taken by another council in Arizona.
 In 1993, that council merged with the Grand Canyon Council, freeing the name, and the Nassau County Council assumed the name Theodore Roosevelt (#386) in September 1997.